 We thought it would be fun to swap roles, with Consuelo & Natasha contributing a recipe to Food Gypsy.
-Like all recipes on this site, it’s kitchen tested for favour and accuracy.
+Like all recipes on this site, it’s kitchen-tested for favour and accuracy.
 I love the fresh, earthy taste of kale combined with the ancient grain nuttiness of quinoa.
-In my kitchen I combined the Giardino (Italian for garden) patty with a sun-dried tomato, roasted garlic cream cheese and also tested it with guacamole & taco sauce.
-Two thumbs up from this Gypsy.
+In my kitchen, I combined the Giardino (Italian for garden) patty with sun-dried tomato, roasted garlic cream cheese and also tested it with guacamole & taco sauce.
+Two thumbs up.

 Being Italian food is always a big part of every family get together.
 Growing up, what we ate was always homemade.
 It tasted wonderful because everything was fresh, not processed and most importantly, it was made with love.

 Our childhood experience directly reflects our food philosophy as adults – we believe what we eat should be three things: natural, fresh and flavorful.
 It also has to look appealing – bright colors and different textures – no slosh!

 “Don’t eat anything your great-grandmother wouldn’t recognize as food.” – Michael Pollan

 Here is our latest favourite recipe – it’s Bernardi sisters approved!

 The quest for a veggie burger or as my niece and nephew call it ‘The Giardino Burger’ all started with an episode of Curious George on TV.
 Chef Pisghetti was trying to perfect his latest creation, a ‘veggie burger’ for the local firehouse and he called it ‘The Giardino Burger’.
 After that episode, the kids were obsessed with testing the Gairdino Burger.
 My sister and I found a great recipe that’s healthy, delicious and filling – so much so that you don’t even miss the meat.
 It’s the perfect burger substitute.